dfki-ric-underactuated-lab/ricmonk/software/python/simulation/behavior_control/controllers/tvlqr/README.md

 \end{equation*}
 ```

 Like the LQR, TVLQR relies on the accuracy of the mathematical model.
-Mismatch between the mathematical model and robot could impact the performance of the real system.
+Mismatch between the mathematical model and the robot could impact the performance of the real system.
 Approximation of highly non-linear systems could also add challenges to the system.
 However, by considering the dynamics of the robot, the TVLQR allows accurate control with error compensation around the region of control.
 Being a model-based controller, TVLQR adds to the advantages of the LQR as it extends to time-varying systems.

 ## Dependencies